 The downside to traveling in Croatia in winter is that much of the country shuts down.
 Many shops, restaurants, tours and attractions are completely shuttered, and the islands can feel like absolute ghost towns.

-If traveling to Croatia in the winter and after Christmas, we recommend basing your vacation in Split.
+If traveling to Croatia in the winter and after Christmas, we recommend basing yourself in Split.

 Spring in Croatia is a time of renewal, especially along the coastline and on the islands.
 As restaurants open and tours commence, there is a refreshed spirit for the upcoming season.

-During the spring, weather in Croatia can be unpredictable.
+Of course, the weather in Croatia can be unpredictable.
 Rain and forceful winds are common, but usually only for a day or two at a time.

 #9 What To Eat in Croatia